- Government Funded Training

 Certificate III Information, Digital Media & Technology: Computer Support & Networking

 The Certificate III Networking program is for anyone seeking to commence a career in IT network and server installation and configuration.
 The program teaches personal computer servicing, and essential network and server support skills.
 Students should learn how to build and maintain computer hardware, servers, and networks.
+Available online or face-to-face for students in the Brisbane and Gold Coast region.

 The program allows graduates to attain internationally recognised credentials by providing the training for these within the curriculum.
 The industry certifications taught are A+, Microsoft Certified Solutions Associate (MCSA) Windows 8 Client and Server 2012, and Cisco Certified Networking Associate (CCNA).
 The training prepares students to take the respective certification exams.